keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-trinity-history-bible-syllabus-2019.md

 1. The Holy Bible, *ESV Study Bible*
-2. A three ring binder devoted exclusively to this class with appropriate dividers Peter Leithart, *The Four: A Survey of the Gospels*
+2. A three ring binder devoted exclusively to this class with appropriate dividers
-4. Supplementary materials (Spielvogel, *Western Civilization*, provided by teacher)
+3. Supplementary materials (Spielvogel, *Western Civilization*, provided by teacher)